3-2-1 Newsletter (7-16-2020)

-The report notes there’s a major downside to many of these jobs: they tend to be low-quality part-time jobs with no benefits.
+The report notes a major downside to many of these jobs: they tend to be low-quality part-time jobs with no benefits.
 This may not be problematic for those with sufficient savings seeking income to delay Social Security or reduce portfolio withdrawals to allow saving additional time to grow.
 But those seeking to substantively extend their careers need full-time work with health and retirement benefits.

 II.
 How Can You Protect Your Retirement Portfolio During the Election?